antzkr/LUKS-Container-Autosetup-Script/README.md

 # PURPOSE

 This bash script is designed to simplify the creation of compatible LUKS containers via cryptsetup.
-Setting up encrypted images was always a cumbersome process with a lot of typing, so this scripts aims to make it easier for the user especially in terminal-only environments.
+Setting up encrypted images was always a cumbersome process with lots of typing, so this scripts aims to make it easier for the user especially in terminal-only environments.
 Only LUKS file containers / images are created by this script.
 Block devices (partitions) are NOT supported.
 Script works with multiple LUKS file containers.

 # SYSTEM REQUIREMENTS